trxe/notes-blog/content/operating-system/7_Memory_Management.md

 OS represents each equal memory partition with a bit.

 Incurs overhead for bit manipulation operations because the memory is not bit-addressable.

+**Very important:** Everytime a bitmap's space is involved, remember to divide number of bits by 8 to get number of bytes!

 ### Linked list representation